What is preterm labor?

 - Cervical cerclage.
 This procedure is used to stitch the cervix closed.
 It may be done when the cervix is weak and not able to stay closed.

 - Antibiotics.
-These are used to treat infection
+These are used to treat infection.

-What are the complications of preterm labor?
+What are possible complications of preterm labor?

 Preterm labor may result in preterm birth.
 Although most babies are born after 37 weeks, those born preterm are at increased risk for many complications.

 Premature babies are born before their body and organ systems have fully matured.
 These babies are often small, with a low birth weight (less than 2,500 grams or 5.5 pounds).
 They may also need help breathing, eating, fighting infection, and staying warm.
 Babies born before 28 weeks are at the greatest risk for problems.

 - Trouble maintaining body temperature or staying warm